 - Unless something has happened all of the kit you need to act as committee boat, safety boat, will be left in the boat ‘from the last time’.
 If for some reason (it is not very likely) it has had to be moved from the boat it will have been stored for security in the clock tower.
 If this is the case staff at the marina office will provide you with a key for the lock.
 Unless the same security or safety reasons exist you can leave the kit in the boat.

-- Refuelling of the boat fuel tanks takes place at TSC.
-There are 2 tanks in the committee boat so if one is almost empty (!) please arrange for it to be left at TSC to be filled up.
+- Refuelling of the boat fuel tanks takes place at the fuel berth at Royal Quays.
+Check the tanks, and if you need fuel, use the VHF radio to ask the marina to fill you up.
+You just need to sign the book once thats done by the marina staff at the fuelling pontoon just outside the locks.
 Unless it is likely to be exceptionally hot over the next few days the breather cap is best closed at the end of the duty.
 Remember at the start of a duty to check it is open before you set off ……or the engine will stall!

 - As you leave and return to the marina please show consideration for other users and GO SLOWLY and CAREFULLY.
 Follow the instruction if given from the staff at the marina office as to where to place the boat in the lock.
 When leaving the lock to come up to TSC move across the river smartly to the starboard ‘right hand side’ of the river (look right as there may be a large ferry coming your way) and then travel up to TSC being careful not to create a large amount of wash for the moored boats.
 The same applies on your return; come back on the starboard side of the river.

-- Aware as we are that the boats are anxious to get back to Royal Quays at the end of what may have been a wet, windy and cold duty please do not leave the race area until all of the boats are safely to shore and accounted for.
-It is an essential aspect of the safety cover on offer at TSC that the safety boat is not ‘released’ from its responsibilities by the Race Officer to return to Royal Quays until s/he has confirmed the safety of all crews i.e. they are on the beach and trolley has its boat upon it.
+- Do not leave the race area until all of the boats are safely to shore and accounted for.
+It is an essential aspect of the safety cover on offer at TSC that the safety boat is not ‘released’ from its responsibilities by the Race Officer to return to Royal Quays until they have confirmed the safety of all crews i.e. they are on the beach and trolley has its boat upon it.

 Following an incident where a rib went aground, these were the key recommendations::